YannickJadoul/Parselmouth/README.md

     # on Raspberry Pi command line
     cp makefiles/makefile.defs.linux.rpi ./makefile.defs

-    # On FreeBSD command line
+    # on FreeBSD command line
     cp makefiles/makefile.defs.freebsd.alsa ./makefile.defs

-To build the Praat executable, type `make` or `make -j12`.
+To build the Praat executable, type `make -j12` or so.
 If your Unix isn’t Linux, you may have to edit the library names in the makefile (you may need pthread, gtk-3, gdk-3, atk-1.0, pangoft2-1.0, gdk_pixbuf-2.0, m, pangocairo-1.0, cairo-gobject, cairo, gio-2.0, pango-1.0, freetype, fontconfig, gobject-2.0, gmodule-2.0,